-Because it is so important that the language be celebrated and fluency be encouraged we have made a few changes this year.
-There will be two banquets.
-At the Friday Dinner Banquet we will celebrate students in the 7th grade and up.
-At the Saturday Lunch Banquet we will celebrate students from preschool to 6th grade.
-There will be an inspiring speaker using the language at each banquet and to keep the award ceremony simple we ask that scholarship winners be prepared to say something simple and from the heart, something they know so naturally and well that it is clear the language is alive within them.
+There will be an awards banquet Friday evening and to keep the ceremony simple we ask that scholarship winners be prepared to say something simple and from the heart, something they know so naturally and well that it is clear the language is alive within them.
 Teachers and mentors can help by having practice conversations with students, talking about the recording submitted to use each word in different ways and generally helping students speak naturally with confidence and without reading or memorization.

 See Past Winners

 - Must be presently enrolled in a language course;

 - Must be enrolled as a full time student;

 - Good attendance;